Agile project management

 Agile project management continuously evaluates time and cost as primary constraints.
 Rapid feedback, continuous adaptation, and QA best practices are built in to the team's committed schedules, ensuring top-quality output and proven processes.
 Agile project managers look at proactive, real-time delivery metrics such as velocity, burndown, and cumulative flow versus frequently out-of-date Gantt Charts, spreadsheets and irrelevant or impossible project milestones.
 The net result?
 You have fewer costly end-of-project surprises, and the working product is delivered in weeks rather than months.

 The mistake some teams make is they have success with one agile team and then add more projects and teams without preparing for the growth.
 Before they know it, they have a hodgepodge of teams using their own modular agile tools to manage their work.
 These tools do not speak the same language or roll up to a clear software portfolio vision.

 If you've already encountered this, you know scaling agile is not easy.
 But there are ways to make it easier.
-One of the critical job functions of a Project Manager is to meet project objectives while creating a consistent formula for least-cost, best-ROI processes.
-Agile project management with scrum tools make this easy and repeatable for multiple projects and teams, even when they are in different physical locations.
-By centrally managing all requirements, requests, tasks, tests and defects into a real-time tool, Agile Project Managers can streamline cross-team collaboration and decision making while eliminating waste and giving executives and auditors the numbers they need.
+One of the critical job functions of a project manager is to meet project objectives while creating a consistent formula for least-cost, best-ROI processes.
+Agile project management with scrum tools makes this easy and repeatable for multiple projects and teams, even when they are in different physical locations.
+By centrally managing all requirements, requests, tasks, tests, and defects into a real-time tool, agile project managers can streamline cross-team collaboration and decision making while eliminating waste and giving executives and auditors the numbers they need.
 Exactly when they need them.